la-zu-li/stellar-tube/README.md

 python stellartube.py <VIDEO URL> -d <destination folder> -t audio_and_video
 ```

-When downloading only audio, the file is converted by default to mp3, if audio-only, or to mp4, if it's video-only or both both audio and video.
+After downloading, the file is converted by default to mp3, if audio-only, or to mp4, if it's video-only or both both audio and video.
 To specify another format, run with the following option:

 ```bash
 python stellartube.py <VIDEO URL> -d <destination folder> -f <preferred format>